We’re having an election

 1. Board Positions open for election

 At the end of each season, members vote to fill vacant board positions for the following season.
-There are four executive positions on the Board of Management:
+This year, only one executive position on the Board of Management is vacant:

 - Vice President